SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

     * Output: 2013/Transformations_and_QAQC/MoorFrog/transform/pond-centroids.shp

 4. Load into QGIS: `2013/Transformations_and_QAQC/MoorFrog/transform/pond-centroids.shp`
-    and use the field calculator to add some attributes:
+    and use the field calculator to add some attributes needed for task generation:
     * Field Name: X
         - Type: Real
         - Width: 10